jkool702/timep/README.md

 **NOTE ON INTERPRETING THE TOTAL RUNTIMES IN THE PROFILE**:
 * the "TOTAL RUN TIME"  represents the combined sum of the "wall-clock time" from the main process being profiled + all of its descendents.
 If it has no descendents (i.e., it never spawn a background process thaty runs asyncronously) then this is just the standard "wall-clock time".
 For code that runs several processes in parallel it is somewhere between "wall-clock time" and "total CPU time (sys+user)".
-* The "TOTAL CPU TIME" is equivilent to the combined sys+user time from other timing tools.
+* The "TOTAL CPU TIME" is equivalent to the combined sys+user time from other timing tools.

 **EXAMPLE**